A Minnesotan Classic Soup

 P.S.
 Did you try this recipe?
 If you did, how did you make it?
 Exactly like I did, or did you put your own unique spin on it?
 Let me know in the comments below.
 I’d love to hear from you. ♥

 Note: *Please note that I am not an affiliate for Native Harvest Wild Rice, I don’t make a penny from giving my stamp of approval or suggesting that you purchase from them, but I have bought and do use their wild rice at our house.
-It’s the real deal.
+It’s great.
 You’ll love it!

 Cream of Asparagus, Crab & Wild Rice Soup